EttusResearch/uhd/fpga/docs/usrp3/build_instructions.md

 - N300_AA: Aurora on both SFP+ ports
 - N300_HA: 1GigE on SFP0, Aurora on SFP1
 - N300_HG: 1GigE on SFP0, 10GigE on SFP1
-- N300_WX: White Rabbing on SFP0, 10GigE on SFP1
+- N300_WX: White Rabbit on SFP0, 10GigE on SFP1
 - N300_XA: 10GigE on SFP0, Aurora on SFP1
 - N300_XG: 10GigE on both SFP+ ports
 - N310_AA: Aurora on both SFP+ ports
 - N310_HA: 1GigE on SFP0, Aurora on SFP1
 - N310_HG: 1GigE on SFP0, 10GigE on SFP1
-- N310_WX: White Rabbing on SFP0, 10GigE on SFP1
+- N310_WX: White Rabbit on SFP0, 10GigE on SFP1
 - N310_XA: 10GigE on SFP0, Aurora on SFP1
 - N310_XG: 10GigE on both SFP+ ports
 - N320_AQ: 10GigE on both SFP+ ports, Aurora on QSFP+ ports
 - N320_HG: 1GigE on SFP0, 10GigE on SFP1
 - N320_XG: 10GigE on both SFP+ ports
 - N320_XQ: White Rabbit on SFP0, 10 GigE on QSFP0 and QSFP1
+- N320_WX:  White Rabbit on SFP0, 10GigE on SFP1

 For the N320 targets see also the N320 manual page on the UHD manual.

-All targets also support an RFNOC version (e.g. `N300_RFNOC_XG`), which enables custom selection of RFNoC blocks.

 #### Outputs
 - `build/usrp_<product>_fpga.bit` : Configuration bitstream with header